duongcongnha/pinyin--similarity/README.md

+#Pinyin similarity
-pinyin similarity for two list with different length
+Pinyin similarity modified from this [repo](https://github.com/System-T/DimSim) for two lists with different length.